15 ITSM Best Practices: How to Create a Strategy and Implement it

 The platform is designed to support various ITSM processes, making it an ideal choice for organizations looking to implement best practices in their IT Service Management.

-Key features of InvGate Service Desk
+Key features of InvGate Service Management

 • Ticket Management: Efficiently manage and track incidents and service requests.